Ademking/BetterViewer/README.md

 # Changelog

+## [2.0.0] - 2025-03-09

+- New version of BetterViewer is here!
+- Completely rewritten from scratch (React, TypeScript, [Plasmo](https://www.plasmo.com/))
+- Using Manifest V3 (I had to remove some features because of this change, but I will add them back soon)
+- Better UI/UX

 ## [1.0.5] - 2022-09-14

 - Add "Zoom Ratio" option to Settings.
 (Thanks to @Metacor)

 ## [1.0.4] - 2022-04-19